alibosworth/pakon-planar-raw-converter/readme.md

 This is a small script to automate the process of converting the 16-bit Planar Raw files produced by TLXClientDemo into useful images.
 Behind the scenes [ImageMagick](http://www.imagemagick.org/) is used to convert the planar file to a 16-bit TIFF and [Negfix8](https://sites.google.com/site/negfix/) is optionally used to invert/balance the negative scan.

 The result of this is "normal" looking files that contain all the data that the Pakon 135+ is able to save, or optionally just dark/orange negative "linear scan" TIFF files that you can then process via tools like [Vuescan](http://www.hamrick.com/) or [ColorPerfect](http://www.c-f-systems.com/Plug-ins.html).
+Additionally the "--e6", "--bw", or "--bw-rgb" options may be used to perform additional steps via ImageMagick on the TIFF file instead of Negfix8.
+You may need to use the [TLX_ScanEnable](https://github.com/sgharvey/pakon-tlx-addons) AutoIt script to enable B&W and Positive scanning modes that make these options useful.

 The benefit of using this workflow is that you get the full 16-bits worth of image data rather than only the 8-bit files exported by PSI.
 [Here are some comparisons](https://alibosworth.github.io/pakon-planar-raw-converter/comparison/) of standard PSI output vs TLXCD raw output.

 Technically, PSI itself can also export raw files, but they suffer from being only 8-bit which leads to occasional image quality issues [such as these](https://alibosworth.github.io/pakon-planar-raw-converter/8bit_raw_highlight_issue/).

+When scanning via TLX you can scan in any resolution ("base"), with or without the header option.
+You must avoid rotating the images before saving, and none of the checkboxes in the "other options" section of the save dialog should be checked except for "use scratch removal" if you have scanned with IR.

 ---------------------